 The More the Merrier

-During the WW2 housing shortage in Washington, two men and a woman share a single apartment and the older man plays Cupid to the other two.
+During the World War II housing shortage in Washington, two men and a woman share a single apartment and the older man plays Cupid to the other two.
 (104 mins.)

 We downshift from perhaps the most famous movie on the list to perhaps the least famous.
 But The More the Merrier is anything but an obscure cult classic: it's a conventional rom com in a conventional wartime setting (the WWII housing shortage in D.C.), and was quite popular in its day.
 Especially notable is Charles Coburn